schneiderlin/sos-mod/doc/LLM_INSTRUCTIONS.md

 - Convert using: `BUILDINGS.get(Structure)` where `BUILDINGS = SETT.TERRAIN().BUILDINGS`
 - Always use `update-once` for construction to ensure single-frame execution
 - Camera uses `GameWindow` class accessed via `VIEW/s().getWindow()`
+- Warehouse furniture placement: Use `calculate-furniture-positions` to plan placement, then `calculate-occupied-tiles` to check conflicts
+- Wall placement: Use `UtilWallPlacability/wallBuild` and `UtilWallPlacability/openingBuild` for doors
+- Door placement: Must be adjacent to a free inner tile (not blocked by furniture)
+- Pure functions: Extract calculation logic into pure functions for easier testing in REPL

 ## Important Source Code References